MSU98/personal-training-app/README.md

 Log and view workouts

-Track progress and goals
+Track progress and fitness goals

 Export workout data as JSON

-Responsive design for mobile, tablet, and desktop
+Responsive design (mobile, tablet, desktop)

 Protected routes (requires login)

-Notes for the examiner
+Notes for the Examiner

-The project contains two separate parts (frontend and backend).
+The repository includes both backend and frontend projects.

-The backend and frontend must be started separately as described above.
+The backend and frontend must be started separately, as described above.

-The backend has not been modified from the provided solution.
+The backend is unchanged from the provided Minimal API solution.

-The frontend is located inside the my-fit-app folder and communicates with the backend through REST API requests.
+The frontend, located in the my-fit-app folder, communicates with the backend via REST API requests.

+No installation or build steps are required outside these instructions.